-Scientific Working Groups (SWGs) seek to initiate and create scientific networks that serve under the umbrella of EHA.
-They promote high-quality science during the Annual Congress and attract basic scientists to this major event.
+Scientific Working Groups (SWGs) seek to create and/or support scientific networks that could serve under the umbrella of EHA.
+They promote high-quality science within the hematology community.
 The SWGs are open to anyone with a professional interest in the particular area of the SWG.
-EHA currently supports sixteen SWGs.
+EHA currently supports 19 SWGs.

 Click Titles below to expand.

 Acute Myeloid Leukemiaclick to expand